TechSasuke/Xbox-One-Emulator-or-smth/README.md

 -Everything.

--Maybe emulate Xbox Live since you need an Xbox Live profile to play.
+-Maybe emulate Xbox Live since you need an Xbox Live profile to play, but for now i have to worry about emulating the CPU, GPU, audio and RAM.